fathertime100/apollo-coin/README.md

-# Apollo Coin Step-by-Step Install Instructions
+# Apollon Coin (XAP) Step-by-Step Install Instructions
 This guide will help you quickly and easily install an [Apollon Masternode](http://apolloncoin.io/) on a Linux server running Ubuntu 16.04 and it will help you set up your wallet with the coins to support the masternode.
 Use this guide at your own risk.
 ***
 **Acknowledgements**